eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 For this application, we will assume that all transfers are immediate, so we will only maintain a single balance.

 Funds placed in an investment account must return to the source account once the investment period ends.
-To manage this relationship, we need a table that links investment accounts to their respective source accounts.
-This table will be called InvestmentsAccountBridge and will have the following structure:
+The account structure will look something like this:

+    - AccountId: VARCHAR (64) NOT NULL,
+    - AccoutType: CHAR (2) NOT NULL,
+    - Balance: DECIMAL (20,2) NOT NULL,
-    - ID: PRIMARY KEY VARCHAR(64)
+    - AccountName: VARCHAR(64) NOT NULL,
+    - AccountImage VARCHAR(MAX) NOT NULL,
-    - SourceAccountId: FOREIGN KEY VARCHAR(64)
+    - SourceAccountId: FOREIGN KEY VARCHAR(64),
-    - InvestmentsAccountId: FOREIGN KEY VARCHAR(64)
-    - Duration: Integer //Number of months for an investment account
+    - Duration: Integer, //Number of months for an investment account
     - Interest: DECIMAL (3,2)

-Then, the account structure will look something like this:

-    - AccountId: VARCHAR (64)
-    - AccoutType: CHAR (2)
-    - Balance: DECIMAL (20,2)
-    - AccountName: VARCHAR(64)
-    - AccountImage VARCHAR(MAX)

 ### Cards